baileymh/pf1e-content/README.md

 If you want to install this module manually, use the main release download .zip.
 Unzip the file and transfer the pf-content folder to FoundryVTT\Data\modules.

-To install through Foundry, copy the following manifest URL: https://github.com/baileymh/pf1e-content/releases/download/main/module.json
+To install through Foundry, by searching for Pathfinder 1e Content

 ----------------
 ## Credit